CBS Evening News: 1981–1993

 On September 11, 1987, Rather marched off camera in anger just before a remote broadcast of the program when it appeared that CBS Sports' coverage of a U.S. Open tennis semifinal match between Steffi Graf and Lori McNeil was going to run over into time allotted for the newscast.
 Rather was in Miami covering the visit to the city by Pope John Paul II.
-When the tennis match ended sooner than expected at 6:32 p.m.
-Eastern Time, Rather was nowhere to be found, and six minutes of dead air followed before he returned to the broadcast position; nearly half of the audience watched and waited.
+When the tennis match ended sooner than expected at 6:32 pm Eastern, Rather was nowhere to be found, and six minutes of dead air followed before he returned to the broadcast position; nearly half of the audience watched and waited.
 Rather attempted to explain his actions with a statement release on Sunday, but made no mention of it on his next newscast on Monday, delayed by the men's final.
 By 1990, the CBS Evening News had fallen to third place in the ratings, behind ABC's World News Tonight with Peter Jennings and NBC Nightly News with Tom Brokaw.

 On January 22, 1991, demonstrators from the AIDS Coalition to Unleash Power (ACT UP) broke into the CBS News studio and chanted "Fight AIDS, not Arabs" during the show's introduction.
 One protester was seen on camera just as Rather began speaking.
-Rather immediately called for a commercial break, however, the screen went black instead for six seconds before returning to Rather.
+Rather immediately called for a commercial break, but the screen went black instead for six seconds before returning to Rather.
 He apologized twice to viewers about the incident.

 Connie Chung as co-anchor (1993–1995)

-On June 1, 1993, CBS News correspondent Connie Chung began co-anchoring the broadcast with Rather.
+On May 31, 1993, CBS News correspondent Connie Chung began co-anchoring the broadcast with Rather.
 Chung normally co-anchored in the studio with Rather, but sometimes one of them appeared on location, while the other remained in the studio.
 Though Rather never said so publicly, CBS News insiders said he did not approve of her appointment.
-Chung's last broadcast as co-anchor was on May 18, 1995.
+Chung's last broadcast as co-anchor was on May 19, 1995.

 1995–2005

-The newscast returned to a solo anchor format on May 19, 1995, with Dan Rather continuing in his role as anchor.
+The newscast returned to a solo anchor format on May 22, 1995, with Dan Rather continuing in his role as anchor.
 At age 73, Rather retired from the Evening News on March 9, 2005, exactly 24 years after succeeding Cronkite.

-Rather left the anchor position amidst controversy and a credibility crisis over reports broadcast during the 2004 presidential election campaign.
+Rather left the anchor position amid controversy and a credibility crisis over reports broadcast during the 2004 presidential election campaign.
 The report was a segment featured on a September 2004 broadcast of 60 Minutes Wednesday, questioning President George W. Bush's Texas Air National Guard record.
 Conservative activists challenged the authenticity of the documents used for the report.
 A number of bloggers analyzed scans of the documents, and rapidly concluded they were forgeries.
 Subsequently, CBS commissioned an independent inquiry into the matter and several CBS staffers were fired or asked to resign.

 After departing from the Evening News, Rather remained with CBS News as a correspondent.
 On June 20, 2006, CBS News President Sean McManus announced that Rather and CBS had agreed to end his 44-year career with the network.